E-Side 2

-E-Side 2 is the second English-language extended play (EP) and fourth overall by Japanese duo Yoasobi.
+E-Side 2 is the second English-language EP and fourth overall by Japanese duo Yoasobi.
 It was released on November 18, 2022, through Sony Music Entertainment Japan.
 The EP consists of eight tracks from the duo's songs in the English language which are not included in their first English-language EP E-Side, preceded by two singles–"The Swallow", and "The Blessing"–released in the same month.

 Background and release

 Yoasobi released their first English-language EP, titled E-Side, on November 12, 2021, containing eight tracks original in Japanese translated to English, preceded by four singles–"Into the Night" ("Yoru ni Kakeru"), "RGB" ("Sangenshoku"), "Monster" ("Kaibutsu"), and "Blue" ("Gunjō").
 The EP peaked at number 19 on the Oricon Combined Albums Chart, and number nine on the Billboard Japan Hot Albums, earned 9,100 downloads as of January 2022.

 On November 4, 2022, Yoasobi released the English version of Hirogare!
 Irotoridori's theme "Tsubame", titled "The Swallow".
 Five days later, "The Blessing", an English version of the Mobile Suit Gundam: The Witch from Mercury opening theme "Shukufuku", was issued.
 It was included on the CD single version of "Shukufuku".
 On the same day, the duo announced the second English-language EP, titled E-Side 2, scheduled for release on November 18 to digital music and streaming platforms, the same date as "Umi no Manimani", the third single from the duo's novel collection project Hajimete no. The snippet video called "crossfade movie" was revealed two days before the release.